koyeb/koyeb-cli/docs/reference.md

 # Update the docker command of the service "myservice" in the app "myapp", equivalent to docker CMD ["nginx", "-g", "daemon off;"]
 $> koyeb service update myapp/myservice --docker-command nginx --docker-args '-g' --docker-args 'daemon off;'

+# Given a public service configured with the port 80:http and the route /:80, update it to make the service private, ie. only accessible from the mesh, by changing the port's protocol and removing the route
+$> koyeb service update myapp/myservice --port 80:tcp --route '!/'

 ```